 Common terms and phrases

-Abel Abram ādām Ancient Near East Aramaic Babylonian beginning begot birth blessing brother Cain called Canaan Canaanite Canaanite religion Caphtorites cattle century B.C. chaos chapter commentary context covenant created creation hymn curse Cush descendants describe Deut earth Enoch epic epic of Gilgamesh evil Exod family tree flood story fruitful and increase garden Genesis Gilgamesh God's gods ground Ham and Japheth Harran Havilah Hebrew Hebrew text Hebrew word human hundred Israel Japheth judgement king Kittim Lamech land language linked living creatures LORD male and female man's meaning Mesopotamian Mizraim mythological N.E.B. footnote Nahor narrative narrator Numbers Old Testament Peleg phrase Prologue reference relationship religious rendered reptiles ritual sacrifice Septuagint serpent Shem sons and daughters sons of Noah sons of Shem spirit story myths Terah Tiamat tower of Babel translated Utnapishtim verb verse 12 versions waters wife wild animals woman YHWH
+Abel Abram ādām Ancient Near East Aramaic Babel Babylonian beginning begot birth blessing brother Cain called Canaan Canaanite Canaanite religion Caphtorites cattle century B.C. chaos chapter commentary context covenant created creation hymn curse Cush descendants describe Deut earth Enoch epic epic of Gilgamesh evil Exod family tree flood story fruitful and increase garden Genesis Gilgamesh God's gods ground Ham and Japheth Harran Havilah Hebrew Hebrew text Hebrew word human hundred Israel Japheth Joktan judgement king Kittim Lamech land language linked living creatures LORD Mahalalel male and female man's meaning Mesopotamian Mizraim mythological N.E.B. footnote Nahor narrative narrator Numbers Old Testament Peleg phrase Prologue reference relationship religious rendered reptiles ritual sacrifice Septuagint serpent Serug Shem sons and daughters sons of Noah sons of Shem spirit story myths Terah Tiamat tower translated Utnapishtim verb verse 12 versions waters wife wild animals woman YHWH